carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Global variables define regions of memory allocated at compilation time instead of run-time.

-Global variables definitions must be initialized.
+Global variable definitions must be initialized.

 Global variables in other translation units can also be declared, in which case they don't have an initializer.